 In Junior Sophister (third) year students take 50 ECTS in Philosophy from a range of optional modules.

 For the remaining 10 ECTS students take either:

-- 10 ECTS in a subject taken in SF year or
+- 10 ECTS in their other subject

-- 10 ECTS in Trinity Electives or
+- or

-- 10 ECTS in Approved Modules.
+- 10 ECTS in Trinity Electives/Approved Modules

 In Senior Sophister (fourth) year students take 60 ECTS in Philosophy, to include the 20 ECTS Capstone.